-Rhizome's online journal offers original, critical writing about art and digital technology.
-We aim to encourage in-depth thinking about artistic practice under the conditions of networked culture, and about the cultural implications of new technologies.Explore Blog
+Rhizome commissions critical writing at the intersection of art and technology, supporting new thought about artistic practice under the conditions of networked culture, and the cultural implications of new technologies.Explore Blog